linarietuma/predictive_maintenance_project/README.md

 ## Acknowledgements

+The project uses a sensor dataset from Kaggle - [pump_sensor_data.](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data/metadata)

-An introduction to RNNs - [MIT's 6.S191 Lecture on RRNs](https://youtu.be/qjrad0V0uJE)
+For an introduction into RRNs [MIT's 6.S191 Lecture on RRNs](https://youtu.be/qjrad0V0uJE) has been a valuable resource.

 The project has been heavily inspired by Jan Werth's article - [LSTM for Predictive Maintenance on Pump Sensor Data.](https://towardsdatascience.com/lstm-for-predictive-maintenance-on-pump-sensor-data-b43486eb3210)